Interview by Sunny Shadows of the Substance Broadcasting Station

 Life: Better yet, what if humans considered acting well, the reward?
 Then you don't ever get into the territory of good and bad, and what are those boundaries, and who gets to decide.
 I believe that subject will be better tackled next month Sunny, when God and Satan will be your guests.

 Life: Right!
 So build your monuments, start your charities, practice compassion, be present, live to the fullest, right now, and stop asking why.
 Just understand that there is no mystery, there never was.
 The sun has been rising forever.
-It's not like tomorrow at 6:00am your going to say...
-Holly shit!
-What the heck is that giant, glowing, yellow orb doing in the sky and later at 6:00pm, you will wonder where the hell it went.
+It's not like tomorrow at 6:00am you're going to say, "Holy shit!
+What the heck is that giant, glowing, yellow orb doing in the sky?", and later at 6:00pm, you will wonder where the hell it went.
 Death and I have been around forever, so what's the mind-blowing confusion about for you humans?
 Think of it like shampoo, Life-Death-repeat!

-SS: Well, okay, but you must admit that Death, you bring us pain and Life, you do not.
+SS: Well, okay, Death... but you must admit that you bring us pain, and that Life, you do not.

 SS: Okay, so now we would like to open up the telephone lines to anyone who would like to ask Life and Death a question.
 Hello, who is this?
 Please state your name and where you are calling from.